9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

 1. Haldiram’s ₹

 India’s favourite chain of cafeteria style eateries serves up a seriously good sarson ka saag and makki ki roti.
-I tried it at multiple locations across Delhi and it was consistently great everywhere.
+I’ve tried it at multiple locations across Delhi, and it is consistently great everywhere.

-The saag was well spiced with a distinct cinnamon undertone and a bit of heat, but not overpowering.
-Rotis were thin and crispy speckled with green chilis (but not too spicy).
+The saag is well spiced with a distinct cinnamon undertone and a bit of heat, but not overpowering.
+Rotis are thin and crispy, speckled with green chilies (but not too spicy).
 All in all, Haldiram’s once again serves up a dependably good dish at a very reasonable cost.

 Haldiram’s has very high standards regarding cleanliness and product quality, making this restaurant chain an excellent choice for tourists and foreigners who want to try traditional foods but are wary of stomach upset.